noahgibbs/rails_ruby_bench/README.md

 ## Running the Benchmark Locally

 First, run setup.rb.
 This will clone your chosen Ruby and Discourse versions.
-Then run start.rb to run the benchmark.
+Then run "RAILS\_ENV=profile ./seed\_db\_data.rb". to create account data in your database.
+Then run start.rb to run the server and the benchmark.

 ## Customizing the Benchmark